brooksjbr/acts_as_seo_friendly/README.md

 ## ActsAsSeoFriendly

 This is a fork of revolutionhealth-acts_as_seo_friendly gem.
-This fork maintains all original functionality and is purely an upgrade for compatibility with rails 4.
+This fork maintains all original functionality and is an upgrade for compatibility with rails 4.0 and Ruby 2.0.

 ### DESCRIPTION:

-Create an SEO friendly field for a model automatically based on a given field.
+ActsAsSEOFriendly will convert a string into a dash limited unique id for a piece of content.
+This is useful for creating SEO friendly ids for user generated content such as blogs and forums based off post titles.

-So if you have a Blogs model, and you would like create an SEO friendly version of the 'title' field, you would just add this to your model and then be able to use the SEO friendly id as the unique id to the resource.
-The plugin will only append an integer to the SEO id if there is a collision.
+All special characters will be striped from the string leaving an alphanumeric id.
+A digit will be appended to the end of the id in the event a string already exists to ensure uniqueness.
+This value will be incremented 1 for each subsequent identical string that's created.

 ### SYNOPSIS: